Venus Williams reaches 10th Wimbledon semi

 Ostapenko can make unforced errors but this wasn't an erratic performance, evidenced by her final tally of 20 winners and 18 unforced errors.

+"She was playing good today, was serving well," Ostapenko, making her Centre Court debut, said.
+"I think I didn't start the match very well.
+I was missing a little bit.
+But, yeah, she was serving really well.

+"It was very tough to break.
+Because of that I had more pressure because I had to keep my serve."

-Williams repeatedly, however, redirected her fierce drives into corners to force errors.
-Williams struck eight aces, perhaps none more important than when she trailed 4-5, 15-30 in the second set.
+Williams repeatedly redirected Ostapenko's fierce drives into corners to force errors.
+She delivered eight aces, perhaps none more important than when she trailed 4-5, 15-30 in the second set.

+"Been working on that serve," she said.
+"It's working out for me just in time, just for these later rounds.
+I'd like to think that I can continue to rely on that as the matches continue."

 Ostapenko -- born 15 days before Williams made her Wimbledon debut in 1997 -- clawed back a break deficit earlier in the second set but couldn't recover from not breaking in the pivotal 10th game.